chakibel/QuizzProject/README.md

 ## How to

 To work on this project:
- 1. Team leader forks the project into his github account
- 2. Team leader adds his colleagues as contributors
+ 1. Team leader adds his colleagues as contributors
- 3. Add jsubercaze with read/write authorizations
+ 2. Add jsubercaze with read/write authorizations
- 4. Code
+ 4. Code / test / validate / close issues
  5. Document
  6. ???
  7. Profit